bxdoan/bxdoan/README.md

 <div align="center">

-> It’s not always possible to do what we want to do, but it’s important to believe in something before you actually do it.
+> If you’re offered a seat on a rocket ship, don’t ask what seat!
+Just get on.

-> — Might Guy —
+> — Sheryl Sandberg —

 </div>